Is being an owner-operator worth it? 8 pros and cons

 Another benefit of being an owner-operator is that you can choose how you get the equipment your business will use.
 You can:

-• Buy used trucks and trailers from somewhere like Schneider Trucks.
+- Buy used equipment from somewhere like Schneider Trucks.

-• Purchase a new truck from a dealership or other vendor.
+- Purchase a new or used truck from a dealership or other vendor.

 Challenges of being an owner-operator